-TELEVISION 7 Television Announcing I 3 UNITS - (RPT 1) (CSU)
+TELEVISION 7 Television Announcing I 3 UNITS- (CSU)

 Students create and write a number of stories as part of training in Television announcing for broadcast news, sports, weather, and commercials.
-They act as on-camera talent in the production of a half hour in-studio live-to-date production.
+They act as on-camera talent in the production of a half hour in-studio live-to-tape production.

+TELEVISION 9

-TELEVISION 9 Introduction to TV Equipment Procedures 3 UNITS - (CSU)
+Introduction to TV Equipment Procedures 3 UNITS- (CSU)

 Lecture 3 hours.
-Advisory: Television 4

-A required basic course for all first semester TV majors.
-Open to all students.
+Advisory: Television 4 A required basic course for all first semester TV majors.
+Cpen to all students.

-Students learn the principles and operation of a television control room and studio equipment leading to the production of their own live-switched one-minute commercial.
-Sound control, studio lighting, control room procedures, video camera operation, directing, script writing, storyboarding, and production design are emphasized.
+Students learn the principles and operation of a television contrd room and studio equipment leading to the production of their own live-switched one-minute commercial.
+Sound contrd, studio lighting, contrd room procedures, video camera operation, directing, script writing, storyboarding, and production design are emphasized.